cyber-physical-systems-group/pydentification/pydentification/models/transformer/README.md

 This package implements 5 torch modules (one of them is a block of submodules) and 1 lightning class for training, those torch modules can be combined with other modules, such as activations or various learned layers.
 The modules are:
+* Embeddings & Linear
   * `LinearProjection` - used for converting the signal to embedding and converting produced embedding to prediction
+  * `MaskedLinear` - linear layer with a mask applied to part of the weights to preserve causality
+  * `ConstantLengthEmbedding` - used for converting the signal to embedding with fixed length
+  * `ShorteningCausalEmbedding` - used for converting the signal to embedding, the length of the embedding is shortened, but casuality is preserved
+* Attention
   * `DynamicalSelfAttention` - the module computes self-attention for dynamical systems
+* Feedforward
   * `DelayLineFeedforward` - learned linear transformation of the input signal using delay line
+  * `CausalDelayLineFeedforward` - learned linear transformation of the input signal using delay line, where some weights are masked to preserve causality
   * `TransformerFeedforward` - the module contains feedforward network in transformer style for dynamical systems
+* Aggregates
-* `DynamicalSelfAttentionBlock` - module contains DynamicalSelfAttention, DelayLineFeedforward and any activation
+  * `DynamicalSelfAttentionBlock` - module contains `DynamicalSelfAttention`, `DelayLineFeedforward` and any activation

 Additionally `LightningTrainingModule`, which can be used for training the model with pytorch-lightning framework.